nonmanifold/enzyme-example-karma-webpack/README.md

 # enzyme-example-karma-webpack
-Example project with React + Enzyme + Karma + Webpack and code coverage reporting
+Example project with React + Enzyme + Karma + Webpack

+Able to write code *Both* in ES6 and TypeScript having code coverage report for both languages side-by-side

 with css-loader